 Maintaining a low sodium intake helps to maintain healthful blood pressure.
 However, increasing potassium intake may be just as important due to its widening effects on the arteries.

-According to the National Health and Nutrition Examination Survey (NHANES), fewer than 2 percent of U.S. adults meet the recommended daily potassium intake of 4,700 milligrams (mg).
+According to the National Health and Nutrition Examination Survey (NHANES), fewer than 2 percent of U.S. adults meet the recommended daily potassium intake of

-High potassium and low sodium intake are also associated with a 20 percent reduced risk of dying from all causes.
+High potassium and low sodium intake are also associated with a

 3) Heart health